astuder/CounterLib-Energia/README.md

 ### Dividers

-For accurate measurement you want long measurement period, for example 100ms.
+For accurate counting you want a long measurement period, for example 100ms.
 But fast signals will overflow the 16 bit counter.
-For example a 1 MHz signal will count to 65535 (the maximum for 16 bit) in just 65 ms. This is when clock dividers become handy.
+For example a 1 MHz signal will count to 65535 (the maximum for 16 bit) in just 65 ms. This is when clock dividers come in handy.

 Depending on the MCU, the timers have one (G2533) or two (F5529) dividers.
 The dividers can be set as optional parameter of the start() function.